About the tummy tuck and flat belly

 It will take 6 to 12 weeks before the final result can clearly be seen.
 Slight differences in thickness of the sub skin fat tissue can have formed.

 The little holes resulting from the liposculpture will eventually be hardly visible as a tiny scar.
 After abdominoplasty the belly is usually flat.
-The horizontal scar in the underbelly tends to become a little wider after a while it may look somewhat red and thick, but after some time almost always flattens and fades.
+The horizontal scar in the underbelly tends to become a little wider.
+After a while, the scar may look somewhat red and thick, but will flatten and fade.
 The scar near the belly button is usually unobtrusive.

 In case you are overweight, we advise you to loose some weight beforehand, as this will enhance the result of the abdominal surgery.
 It will be more beautiful and make it more worthwhile.